ayushnaithani6/design-patterns/src/main/java/com/solidprinciples/singleresponsibility/README.md

 ## Solid principles
+Tip: For following code start from `Main.java` file in each folder.

 ### S - Single responsibility principle
 - Class should have single responsibility, only one reason to change the class.